SaiNikhilD/Dogiparty_SaiNikhil_Spring2017/Final/SaiNikhil_readMe.md

 ## 3. Analysis Performed

-There are three analysis performed on the data captured which are helpful in visualizing.
+There are three analysis performed on the data captured which are helpful in analyzing and visualization.

 ### a) Analysis 1

-Topic - To Analyse which share of the technology market has maximum returns.
+Topic - To Analyse which share of the technology market has maximum returns withing an industry

 Packages Used -: